Kris Yao

 Kris Yao (姚仁喜 (Yáo Rénxǐ); born December 1951) is a Taiwanese architect, and the founder and head architect at KRIS YAO | ARTECH in Taipei and Shanghai.

 Biography

 Yao was born and raised in Taipei, Taiwan.
-Yao received his Bachelor of Architecture at Tunghai University in 1975, and received his master's degree in Architecture at the University of California, Berkeley, in 1978.
+Yao earned his Bachelor of Architecture (B.Arch.) from Tunghai University in 1975 and earned his Master of Architecture (M.Arch.) from the University of California, Berkeley, in 1978.

 Kris Yao | Artech

 Established by Kris Yao in 1985, KRIS YAO | ARTECH is an architectural firm composed of more than 160 professionals with offices in Taipei and Shanghai.
 The firm's projects are mainly located in the Greater China area, but are also found in the United States, Europe, and South Asia.
 Project categories range from corporate, residential, cultural, educational, hospital, commercial, transportation, industrial architecture design, and urban planning, etc. The award-winning and selected works including: Lanyang Museum, China Steel Corporation Headquarters, Water-Moon Monastery, and Wuzhen Theater, etc.